-- The safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce soybean line DAS-68416-4. - Food derived from soybean line DAS-68416-4 is equivalent to that derived from the conventional counterpart and other commercially available soybean cultivars in terms of its safety for human consumption and nutritional adequacy. - Labelling of food derived from soybean line DAS-68416-4 will be required in the ingredients list or in conjunction with the name of the food, if it contains novel DNA or novel protein. - Two regulatory options were considered: (1) rejection of the Application; or (2) approval of food derived from soybean line DAS-68416-4.
-Following analysis of the potential costs and benefits of each Option on affected parties (consumers, the food industry and government), Option 2, approval of this Application, is the preferred Option.
+- The safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce soybean line DAS-68416-4. - Food derived from soybean line DAS-68416-4 is equivalent to that derived from the conventional counterpart and other commercially available soybean cultivars in terms of its safety for human consumption and nutritional adequacy. - Labelling of food derived from soybean line DAS-68416-4 will be required in the ingredients list or in conjunction with the name of the food, if it contains novel DNA or novel protein. - Two regulatory options were considered: (1) rejection of the Application; or (2) preparation of a draft variation to permit food derived from soybean line DAS-68416-4 in Standard 1.5.2.
+Following analysis of the potential costs and benefits of each Option on affected parties (consumers, the food industry and government), Option 2, preparation of a draft variation, is the preferred Option.
 Under Option 2, the potential benefits to all sectors outweigh the costs associated with the approval. - There are no relevant New Zealand standards. - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 and could achieve the same end.

-11. Implementation and Review
+10. Implementation and Review